-Statutory reserve: As per Section 24 of the Bank Company Act, 1991(Amended upto 2013), an amount equivalent to 20% of the profit before taxes for each year of the Bank has been transferred to the Statutory Reserve Fund.
+Statutory reserve: As per Section 24 of the Bank Company Act, 1991, an amount equivalent to 20% of the profit before taxes for each year of the Bank has been transferred to the Statutory Reserve Fund.

 Retained earnings: Amount of profit retained with the banking company after meeting up all expenses, provisions and appropriations.